morezjam/book-recommender/README.md

 https://tinyurl.com/3ztu2cr8

 # Project Report (Manuscript)
-For more information about the project, please visit the written manuscript file which has been provided in pdf format.
+For more information about the project, please download the written manuscript file which has been provided in pdf format.